 10. Drinking Cheap Beer with Cowboys in Jardín (Jardín, Colombia)

 I drink a lot of cheap beer on the road, of course, to remain in budget (sometimes it really is cheaper than water).
 Also I like beer.
-But what made sipping beer exciting enough to make this list was sitting on the small cobblestone square of this beautiful Colombian pueblo amongst real-life cowboys.
+But what made sipping beer exciting enough to make this list was sitting on the small cobblestone square of this beautiful Colombian pueblo among real-life cowboys.
 People occupied the colorful tables dotting the square enjoying tintos and beers all day and night with few tourists in sight.
 We even spotted some drunk horseriding (unclear if that’s legal).

 Read More → Colombian Countryside: Jardín & Los Andes